lastpwnd/gg-pac-team7-back/README.md

 #### Running the back-end server in Visual Studio Code

 _**Note**_: In the below example, the group's front-end repository was named `bb-practicum-team1-front` and the back-end repository was named `bb-practicum-team-1-back`.
-Your repository will have a **different** name, but the rest should look the same
+Your repository will have a **different** name, but the rest should look the same.

 ![Back end running in VSCode](https://github.com/Code-the-Dream-School/gg-pac-team7-back/raw/main/images/back-end-running-vsc.png)

 #### Testing the back-end server API in the browser